Songtech-0912/songtech-0912.github.io/content/intro-quantum-phys.md

  Up to this point, we have learned what quantum state-vectors are, how they can be represented in a particular basis as a wavefunction, and how operators act on state-vectors.
 Now is the time to finally begin to understand what happens when we take a measurement.

- First, recall that physical observables such as momentum and position take the form of operators that act on a quantum state-vector $| \Psi \rangle$.
+ First, recall that physical observables such as momentum and position take the form of operators that act on a quantum state-vector $| \psi\rangle$.
 Usually, an operator applied to a state-vector results in a new state-vector completely different from the first.
 But sometimes, that operator outputs a new state-vector that is a constant multiple of the first.
 In this case we can write:

  {% math() %}
- \hat M | \Psi \rangle = a | \Psi \rangle
+ \hat M | \psi\rangle = a | \psi\rangle
  {% end %}

- This is called an **eigenvalue equation**, where $a$, the constant multiple, is called the **eigenvalue**, and the state-vector $| \Psi \rangle$ that satisfies the equation is called the **eigenvector**.
+ This is called an **eigenvalue equation**, where $a$, the constant multiple, is called the **eigenvalue**, and the state-vector $| \psi\rangle$ that satisfies the equation is called the **eigenvector**.
 Eigenvectors that are infinite and continuous are also called _eigenfunctions_, because (as we learned earlier) functions are essentially just vectors with an infinite number of components.

  As a more concrete example, consider the differentiation operator $\frac{d}{dx}$ applied to the function $f(x) = e^{kx}$.
 Then we end up with an eigenvalue equation where $k$ is the eigenvalue and $f(x)$ is the eigenfunction: